Baauerr/MCC-Test/README.md

-# MCC-Test
-## Test task for MCC-SOFT

-### Implementation of a tree with the ability to add, edit and delete nodes.
+# Implementation of a tree with the ability to add, edit and delete nodes.

 ## Technologies:
 - React